Ayelet Waldman: Blogs

 For a short time in 2004 and 2005, Waldman wrote a blog under the title "Bad Mother."
 Her topics included sexuality, gay rights, motherhood, and her bipolar disorder.
-She said “A blog like this is narcissism in its most obscene flowering.
+She said "A blog like this is narcissism in its most obscene flowering.
 But it's necessary.
 As a parent your days are consumed by other people's needs.
-This is payback for driving back and forth to gymnastics all week long.”
+This is payback for driving back and forth to gymnastics all week long."
 On her reaction to the criticism that her blogging engendered, she has said "It's ridiculous to be so willing to expose myself and at the same time be so hypersensitive.
 Those are two contradictory impulses no one person should have."
 After an incident where she hinted at suicidal thoughts, she decided to discontinue the blog.
 Although she found it a therapeutic way to channel frustrations – likening the experience to "slashing my wrists and haemorrhaging all over the computer screen" – she found it was having a deleterious effect on her writing.
 Waldman blogged on the 2008 Democratic National Convention and had a blog on her own website from 2008 to 2009 on a variety of subjects.

 Television

 Between 2015 and 2019, Waldman worked on the development of the acclaimed Netflix television show Unbelievable.
 She created it with her spouse Michael Chabon and veteran writer Susannah Grant.
-She had the original idea for the show after reading the Pulitzer winning article it is based on : "An Unbelievable Story of Rape".
+She had the original idea for the show after reading the Pulitzer-winning article it is based on: "An Unbelievable Story of Rape".

-She co-wrote with Michael Chabon an episode of Star Trek: Picard, and is credited as a co-executive producer on five episodes.
+She co-wrote with Chabon an episode of Star Trek: Picard, and is credited as a co-executive producer on five episodes.
 Her husband was the showrunner on the first season.

-Political activism
+Activism

 During the 2008 Presidential primaries and general election campaign, Waldman campaigned and raised funds in support of Barack Obama, acting as a full-time volunteer, speaking at fundraisers; she was appointed as a delegate to the 2008 Democratic National Convention.

+On 26 April 2024, Waldman was arrested by Israeli police (along with six others, including three rabbis) as she tried to take food to Palestinians inside Gaza.
+Her husband Michael Chabon said at the time, “She was there in the company of a group of American rabbis, #rabbis4ceasefire, to show the world, the people of Gaza, and their fellow Jews in Israel, and around the world what Judaism teaches: justice, lovingkindness, peace, mercy, liberation.”